 CJS provides community assessment and supervision of pretrial defendants and post-trial offenders for the court.
-The program has adopted and integrated evidence-based practices that address risks, needs, and responsiveness which is in-line with the PWC Strategic Plan goal listed under Safe and Secure Communities.
-These practices include assessments and interventions that are proven to enhance public safety by ensuring the appearance in court of pretrial defendants and reducing the risk of repeat offenders.
+The program has adopted and integrated evidence-based practices that address risks, needs, and responsiveness.
+This includes assessments and interventions that are proven to enhance public safety by ensuring the appearance in court of pretrial defendants and reducing the risk of repeat offenders.